-The average remaining lease terms, not including tenant early termination rights, in both the IP Portfolio and the Total Portfolio are 4.4 years (4.4 years for the Total Portfolio).
-Assuming all tenants exercise their early termination rights and leave at the earliest possible date, which the REIT believes is unlikely, the average remaining lease term in the IP portfolio is 3 years (Total Portfolio 3.3 years).
+The average remaining lease terms, not including tenant early termination rights, in both the IP Portfolio and the Total Portfolio are 4.3 years (4.2 years for the Total Portfolio).
+Assuming all tenants exercise their early termination rights and leave at the earliest possible date, which the REIT believes is unlikely, the average remaining lease term in the IP portfolio is 2.9 years (Total Portfolio 3.0 years).

-The 2024 maturities concern 67,300 sq. ft., of which the effective termination notices have been received for a total of 26,000 sq. ft., reflecting mostly the decision of one tenant in the Metropolitain property to end its lease (12,200 sq.ft.) and the reduction of area from a one tenant at the Trio property upon renewal of its lease for 5 years (9,200 sq.ft.).
+The 2024 maturities concern 55,760 sq. ft., of which the effective termination notices have been received for a total of 19,440 sq. ft., reflecting mostly the pending departure of one tenant in the Metropolitain property (12,200 sq.ft.).

 The 2025 maturities relate mostly to the Trio property's anchor tenant, Lorenz Bahlsen.
-Renewal discussion will begin in Q3-2024 on the lease expiry term of Q4 2025.
+In July 2024, the tenant confirmed its departure from the premises at lease term at the end of December 2025.